nik-yo/Nikki-no-Nikki/src/content/2025/11/15 openapi-and-dotnet-webapi-minimal-api-to-download-file.md

 ```
 ::

 Notice that the format is byte instead of binary.
 Basically, **byte** is used when we want to return json along with the file content.
-To return only the file itself without json, **binary** is used.
+To return only the file itself without json, use **binary**.
 To read more on binary vs byte, please check [https://swagger.io/docs/specification/v3_0/describing-responses/#response-that-returns-a-file:~:text=The%20user%20name.-,Response%20That%20Returns%20a%20File,-An%20API%20operation]{.text-blue-600}.

 <br/>